trampgeek/moodle-qtype_coderunner/changehistory.md

  * Bug fix: nodejs programs in ESM style were breaking.
 So change filename extension to .js
  * Bug fix: Ace plugin was generating duplicate (and wrong) ids when multiple ace editors were present in a form.
- * Bug fix: Ace editor was not being initialised to the correct language with
+ * Bug fix: Ace editor was not being initialised to the correct language with multilanguage questions for which an explicit default language was specified.
- * Bug fix: some non-inherited fields were being mistakenly loaded from the prototype when changing question type via Ajax. multilanguage questions for which an explicit default was specified.
+ * Bug fix: some non-inherited fields were being mistakenly loaded from the prototype when changing question type via Ajax.
  * Bug fix: %h formats for columns were being ignored in the "For example" table.

 ### 15 October 2020.
 3.7.9+